 \section{$\mathcal{O}$-operators on anti-flexible algebras}

-In this section, we recall the notion of $\mathcal{O}$-operators on anti-flexible and establish their basic properties, we use an $\mathcal{O}$-operator on anti-flexible to construct pre-anti-flexible and prove that any $\mathcal{O}$-operator on anti-flexible induces left-symmetric algebra, and related consequences are derive. \begin{defi} Let $(A, \cdot)$ be an anti-flexible algebra.
-A vector space $M$ is said to be an $A$-bimodule if $A$ induces two actions ``left" $am$ and ``right" $ma$ in $M$ for any $a\in A,$ $m\in M$ and satisfying,
+In this section, we recall the notion of $\mathcal{O}$-operators on anti-flexible and establish their basic properties, we use an $\mathcal{O}$-operator on anti-flexible to construct pre-anti-flexible and prove that any $\mathcal{O}$-operator on anti-flexible induces left-symmetric algebra, and related consequences are derive. \begin{definition} Let $(A, \cdot)$ be an anti-flexible algebra.
+A vector space $M$ is said to be an $A$-bimodule if $A$ induces two actions ``left" $ $ and ``right" $ $ in $M$ and satisfying: